trung08012002/formbuilder-front-end/README.md

 # FE-Jan Internship-2024

-Project Name : **_Formify App_**
+Project Name : **FormBuilder App_**

-Welcome to the Formify App, a powerful and user-friendly tool designed to simplify the process of creating dynamic forms.
+Welcome to the FormBuilder App, a powerful and user-friendly tool designed to simplify the process of creating dynamic forms.
 Our app empowers you to build customized forms effortlessly.

 # Tech Stack